TobyDustin/contractChicken/README.md

   <img src="./resources/logo.gif" alt="Logo" width="250px"/>
 </p>

-<h1 align="center">🐔 Protochicken</h1>
+<h1 align="center">🐔 ContractChicken</h1>
 <h3 align="center">Quickly Mock RESTful APIs</h3>

 ---

-## What is Protochicken?
+## What is ContractChicken?

-Protochicken is a powerful command-line tool designed to expedite the process of mocking RESTful APIs effortlessly.
+ContractChicken is a powerful command-line tool designed to expedite the process of mocking RESTful APIs effortlessly.
 It seamlessly integrates OpenAPI schemas, enhancing the speed and efficiency of API development.

-## What Can Protochicken Do?
+## What Can ContractChicken Do?
 ![mock_service](resources/mock_service.png)
 *Mock a RESTful API service quickly*